madhura-kulkarni-mh/Conflict_Demo1/Introduction to Markdown.md

 # Markdown

 Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
 It was created by John Gruber and Aaron Swartz in 2004.

 ## What are the Advantages of Markdown??

 Few of the advantages of Markdown are listed below.
-1. It is Simpleyyy
+1. It is Simple
 2. It is easy
 3. It can convert to HTML easily???